Updated: May 19

-Let’s be absolutely clear about this; It was not God who created a huge denominational smorgasbord with over 40,000 different denominations on the menu to choose from.
+Let’s be absolutely clear about this; It was not God who created a huge denominational smorgasbord with over 40,000 different denominations to choose from on the menu.
 Man did!

 Those that believe that God created this smorgasbord to cater to the individual tastes of churchgoers are grossly mistaken.
 First of all, "God is not the author of confusion” ¹ – (I Cor.
 14:33) No one chooses a denomination because it is God’s will or the Spirit has led them to do so.
 Countless millions of churchgoers pick and choose the denomination of their choice based upon their own religious tastes, family tradition, cultural affiliation, ethnicity and often social status.